paulrobello/par_gpt/README.md

 ## Agent mode

-NOTE: Agent mode enables tool use one of which is a Python code REPL which allows the AI to write and execute code on your system.
+NOTE: Agent mode enables tool use one of which is a Python code REPL which allows the AI to **WRITE AND EXECUTE CODE ON YOUR SYSTEM**.
+The REPL tool is not enabled by default.
 If the REPL tool is used it will prompt you before executing the code.
 Unless you specify --yes-to-all.

 ## Code Review mode